 Signal-based prospecting: find companies before they know they need you

-Signal-based prospecting is a lead generation method where you target companies based on observable indicators of need — rather than blasting generic messages to random businesses.
+Signal-based prospecting is a lead generation method where you target companies based on observable indicators of need, rather than blasting generic messages to random businesses.
 For web dev agencies, there are four signal categories that reliably predict a company’s readiness to invest in web development.
+(For the underlying method, see our primer on signal-based outreach.)

 PageSpeed signals

 A slow website is money left on the table, and most business owners do not realize how bad it is.
-Google research shows that 53 percent of mobile visitors leave a page that takes longer than 3 seconds to load.
-When you can tell a prospect their site loads in 6.2 seconds on mobile and that is costing them roughly 30 percent of their mobile traffic, you have their attention.
+Google’s Think with Google research found that 53 percent of mobile visitors abandon a page that takes longer than 3 seconds to load.
+When you can tell a prospect their site loads in 6.2 seconds on mobile and that it is bleeding a large share of their traffic, you have their attention.

-How to find these companies: Run target company URLs through Google PageSpeed Insights API or use tools like Screaming Frog to batch-audit sites in your target vertical.
+How to find these companies: run target company URLs through the Google PageSpeed Insights API, or use a tool like Screaming Frog to batch-audit sites in your target vertical.
 Filter for mobile scores under 50.
-These are companies with a measurable, quantifiable problem that you can solve — and you can reference the exact numbers in your outreach.
+These are companies with a measurable, quantifiable problem you can solve, and you can reference the exact numbers in your outreach.

 Funding round signals